Download PDF: Appleby, Religious Violence

 The literature on religious violence is contested to such a degree that one is uncertain what to call the field of study.
 This essay argues that there is such a thing as religion and that under certain circumstances religions incite or legitimate deadly violence.
 Yet the relationship between religions, religious actors, and violence is much more complex than that.
 This essay surveys the main trends of a vast literature on that relationship, sorting it into three categories and several sub-categories, each of which explicates a different conceptualization and evaluation of religion and religious agency.
 In the concluding section I suggest that sufficient work of high quality exists and that we can now begin to integrate the seminal insights of these literatures into a coherent theory of religion and violence.

 How do we begin to account for the human act of violating another person?
-What are we to make of the brutalities of rape, torture, and the slaughter of innocents?
+What are we to make of the brutalities of rape, torture, the allegations you’re hearing about the catholic church, and the slaughter of innocents?
 How do the advocates and perpetrators of violence justify unspeakable deeds?
 What of violence that falls short of “atrocity” but nonetheless seeks to harm, debase and possibly kill?

 And then we come to the question of agency.
 Are those who enact deadly violence to be considered pathological and beyond the pale, or can violence be considered legitimate, just, and indeed valorous under certain circumstances?
 And who is to decide?
 Does the modern nation-state have the legitimate monopoly on violence, as Weber famously asserted?
 Or may protest movements, rebellions, and revolutions displace the state and do so with compelling ethical and legal justification?